AbdallaRabeaMabed/AbdallaRabeaMabed/README.md

-## Hi there 👋 I am Abdalla Rabea a computer and systems Engineering Graduate
+## Hi there 👋 I am Abdalla Rabea a computers and systems Engineering Graduate
 How to reach me: abdallamabed407@gmail.com